-There are still big parts of Doris Day’s career that I can’t stomach.
+There are still sections of Doris Day’s career that I can only take in small doses.
 Doris Day and sweet go together like apple pie and ice cream, dished up by Hollywood.
-For me, watching Doris Day in her first musicals or later TV show is like taking a big swig of fresh orange juice—right after brushing my teeth!
+For me, watching Doris Day in her first WB musicals or later CBS TV show is like taking a big swig of fresh orange juice—right after brushing my teeth!

 The string of Warner Bros. musicals that started Doris’ career are pure saccharine.
 Doris is the 30-ish tomboy/ingénue, slathered in pancake makeup to hide the most famous freckles since Joan Crawford’s.
 Depending on the movie’s era, Doris sported frilly or silly costumes, wigs or her trademark DA ‘do.
 Watching these flicks, Doris Day reminds me of a singing and dancing kewpie doll.
 That’s just my personal taste.
-Day is at the peak of her youth, energy, and bell-like voice—the Warner/Day musicals are still fan favorites.
+Still, Day is at the peak of her youth, energy, and bell-like voice—a saving grace--and the Warner/Day musicals are still fan favorites.

 The Doris Day Show ran from 1968-73, her graceful segue from film.
 Many golden era big names had a hard time finding suitable film vehicles in New Hollywood.
 So stars like Doris, Debbie, Shirley MacLaine, Jimmy Stewart, Henry Fonda, and others headlined series built around them.
 Most of them failed—except Doris.